Marcelo Crivella: Parliamentary conduct

 In the Brazilian Senate, Crivella established himself as a representative of the Brazilian diaspora, as many citizens are working abroad.
 He was president of the Subcomissão Permanente de Proteção dos Cidadãos Brasileiros no Exterior (Permanent Subcommittee on Protection of Brazilian Citizens Abroad), subject to the Comissão de Relações Exteriores e Defesa Nacional (Committee on Foreign Relations and National Defense), of which Crivella was vice president.
 As an example, he led efforts to gain better treatment of Brazilians picked up in the United States as illegal immigrants.
 As policy, they are detained while their cases are being reviewed, which can be lengthy.

 Personal views

 Crivella identifies as a conservative politician but he has been a great ally of President Lula.
 His party supports the government.
 Crivella opposes the legalization of abortion.
 Crivella favors public policies for family planning through sex education and sterilization, and the Law on Biosafety, which regulates research with stem cells.

 He opposes civil unions for homosexuals and the codification of homophobia.
 After protests by activists, he explained that he feared unintended consequences of a proposed law against homophobia, but certainly wants protections and equal rights for homosexuals.

 Veja magazine had a cover story about the influence of Charles Darwin, who developed the theory of evolution.
 In an interview, Crivella said that he is a creationist and rejects this theory.
 The Senator said "there is no conclusive proofs that [...] one species could generate another species".

+In September 2019, the mayor of Rio de Janeiro, Marcelo Crivella, sparked controversy by ordering the organizers of the Book Biennial to remove the 2010 work Avengers: The Children's Crusade from the shelves.
+According to him, the Marvel comic book offered "sexual content for minors," referring to a single illustration of a kiss between the male characters Wiccan and Hulkling.
+As a result, the comic book in question sold out at all stands the following morning in less than forty minutes after the Biennial opened, and the illustration targeted by the attacks became the cover of the newspaper Folha de S.Paulo in its very edition of September 7th.
+Also in response to the mayor's action, YouTuber Felipe Neto bought the complete stock of all LGBT+-themed titles available at the event (about fourteen thousand copies) and used a sales promoter to distribute them for free to the public present in the Biennial's central square, also on the 7th.